digest.h

 OPENSSL_EXPORT const EVP_MD *EVP_parse_digest_algorithm(CBS *cbs);

 EVP_marshal_digest_algorithm marshals md as an AlgorithmIdentifier structure and appends the result to cbb.
 It returns one on success and zero on error.
+It sets the parameters field to NULL.
+Use EVP_marshal_digest_algorithm_no_params to omit the parameters instead.

 OPENSSL_EXPORT int EVP_marshal_digest_algorithm(CBB *cbb, const EVP_MD *md);